papapabi/wandb-experiments/README.md

 ### Philosophy: log everything, organize relentlessly

-It's very powerful to log as much as you can to W&B. In MLOps, **metadata is extremely cheap** (kilobytes of JSON), while **compute and human suffering are very expensive**.
+It's extremely beneficial to log as much as you can to W&B. In MLOps, metadata is extremely cheap (kilobytes of JSON), while **compute and human suffering are very expensive**.

 - Metadata is "free": Your dataset might be 500MB.
 The metadata you're calculating (word counts, versions, config) is likely less than 5KB.
 It adds zero storage overhead and negligible computation time compared to the model training that follows.
 - UI clutter is manageable: It's better to have data hidden in the dashboard than not have it at all.
 You can always filter; you can never conjure data you didn't log.